SeraVault/isotopeiq-satellite/USER_GUIDE.md

 - **Summary cards** — side-by-side key fields for device metadata, hardware, OS, and security
 - **Section panels** — one expandable panel per canonical schema section that contains changes; sections with no differences are collapsed
   - Added items highlighted green, removed items red, changed items orange
-  - A **Changed only** toggle hides unchanged rows within a section to reduce visual noise
+  - A **Changed only** toggle hides unchanged rows within a section

 #### Hide Volatile Fields

-The **Hide volatile fields** toggle (enabled by default) strips fields governed by your [Volatile Rules](#volatile-rules) before rendering the diff.
-This suppresses expected transient changes — uptime counters, DHCP lease counts, process IDs, sysctl runtime values — so only meaningful drift is shown.
+The **Hide volatile fields** toggle (enabled by default) strips fields governed by your [Drift Exclusions](#drift-exclusions) before rendering the diff.
+This suppresses expected transient changes — uptime counters, DHCP lease counts, process IDs — so only meaningful drift is shown.

-Disabling this toggle shows the raw unfiltered diff, which is useful for diagnosing why a rule is or isn't matching.
+Disabling this toggle shows the raw unfiltered diff, which is useful for diagnosing why an exclusion rule is or isn't matching.

-#### Creating a Volatile Rule from the Diff
+#### Creating a Drift Exclusion from the Diff

 If you see a field changing that you want to permanently suppress, click the **eye icon** next to that field in the diff viewer.
 A prefilled rule creation dialog opens.
 Confirm the details and save — the rule takes effect within 60 seconds.

 ### Acknowledging Drift

-Click **Acknowledge** on a **new** drift event (or from the diff viewer).
+Click **Acknowledge** on a **new** drift event (or from inside the diff viewer).
 You must enter a reason before submitting.

 When you acknowledge a drift event:

-1. The event is marked **resolved** and your username and reason are recorded.
+1. The event is marked **acknowledged** and your username and reason are recorded.
 2. The current collection output (the "after" state) is **promoted as the new baseline** for the device.
-3. Future collections compare against this new configuration, not the previous one.
+3. Future collections compare against this new configuration.

 Use acknowledgement when a change was intentional (planned upgrade, authorised configuration change).
 The reason is stored in the audit trail.

 ### Resolving Without Acknowledging

-If the device configuration corrects itself on a subsequent collection run — e.g., a misconfiguration was fixed — the drift event is automatically marked **resolved** with no user action required.
+If the device configuration corrects itself on a subsequent collection run, the drift event is automatically marked **resolved** with no user action required.

 ---

-## Volatile Rules
+## Drift Exclusions

-*Operations → Volatile Rules*
+*Administration → Drift Exclusions*

-Volatile Rules tell the drift detector which configuration fields to ignore during comparison.
-Without them, fast-changing values like uptime counters, DHCP lease counts, and sysctl entropy pools would generate constant false-positive drift events.
+Drift Exclusions tell the drift detector which configuration fields to ignore during comparison.
+Without them, fast-changing values like uptime counters, DHCP lease counts, and sysctl entropy pools generate constant false-positive drift events.

 Rules are evaluated server-side on every collection run.
-Changes take effect within 60 seconds (one cache TTL cycle) without requiring a restart.
+Changes take effect within 60 seconds without requiring a restart.

 > **Who can manage rules:** Only administrators can create, edit, or delete rules.
-All users can view the rules table.
+All users can view the table.

 ### Rule Types